David-OC17/ImageQualityEvaluation_Bosch/README.md

 - Jose María Soto Valenzuela
 - Pablo Vargas Cárdenas

-### License
+## License

-**AWAITING CHANGES**
-This project is licensed under the MIT License, which means you are free to use and modify the code as long as you comply with the license terms.
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0) - see the [LICENSE](LICENSE) file for details.
+The LGPL-3.0 is a permissive open-source license that allows you to use, modify, and distribute the software, whether in its original form or with modifications.
+However, any changes made to the original codebase must be released under the same LGPL-3.0 license.
+For more information about the license, please visit [https://opensource.org/licenses/LGPL-3.0](https://opensource.org/licenses/LGPL-3.0).